 Clogged ducts are painful and can quickly lead to mastitis.
-If you are prone to recurrent plugged ducts, it’s a good idea to try to prevent them if possible.
-Here’s what you need to know about taking lecithin for recurrent plugged ducts – how it works, what kind to get (soy vs sunflower lecithin), and what dosage to take.
+If you are prone to recurrent plugged ducts, here’s what you need to know about taking lecithin to prevent them – how it works, what kind to get (soy vs sunflower lecithin), and what dosage to take.

 What is causing my recurrent plugged ducts?

 Constantly getting clogged ducts will make anyone miserable.

 1. Are you draining your breasts to (mostly) empty every time you pump?

 It’s impossible to completely empty (as your breasts are constantly making milk) but you shouldn’t be leaving a lot of milk in your breasts from pumping session to pumping session.

 If you are not mostly empty after each session, here are some strategies to remove milk more effectively and quickly with a breast pump.